 My team and I began this project from ideation stages, using market and user needs research to capture a market segment where a gap existed.
 Reiterating constantly through extensive market research, we are in the early stages of prototyping, perfecting our UI design to afford the best possible experience.
 Along with fully designing the UI, I was also heavily involved in the research properties and our branded marketing.

-Creative students in Canada make up a $19 million market and 58% of them feel isolated from resources and community.
+Creative students in Canada make up a $19 million market and 58% of them have trouble finding affordable and flexible workspaces.

 Identifying the Problem